 To see your devices User should have a View Organization Devices permission.
 Default User role doesn't have any permissions.
 You need to set required permissions for this and other roles, otherwise, the invited user will see the empty screen.

 You can transfer the device ownership to the user after adding them to your organization.
 You can also restrict user's access to other devices within the organization, so a user with permission View Own Devices will see only devices they own.

 In other words, users that don't have permission to View Organization Devices can't see other devices in the organization.
 They can only see the devices where they are owners and only if they have the View Own Devices permission.
 Users with View Organization Devices can see all devices within the organization they belong to.

 Sharing via Sub-organization

 This type of device management is particularly useful when you want to share the device with many users.
 You will still be able to see this device in the search or via organization switch.

 You can create a sub-organization, invite multiple users and then share devices with them or transfer a device ownership to one of those users.

 Important note: All users within a sub-organization should have View Organization Devices permission.
 Otherwise, the device will only be visible to one owner of the device.

 If you are the creator of a sub-organization (or multiple ones), you can go back and forth between your own root org and the sub-orgs via Organization Switch.

-We hope you now have a bit more clarity on user management and are ready to try sharing your device with others.
+We hope you now have a bit more clarity on user and IoT device management and are ready to try sharing your device with others.
 Feel free to reach out to us on our forum and let us know which tutorials we should prepare next!